AbiJays/Introduction-to-Lists/lists.md

 Hello there, today we are looking at and understanding Python Lists, our learning objectives for this speedy run-down are...

 ### Learning Objectives
- - Understand the general concept of what a list is
+ - Understand the general concept of what a list is in Python
  - Create a list
  - Access an element in a list.
  - Alter list items by